SEARCHING YOUR FAMILY'S PAST

 Cape Vincent Historical Museum has a treasure house of scrapbooks, fully indexed, to access the nineteenth century life of your Cape Vincent area ancestors.
 Information on births and marriages, as well as obituaries, cut from newspapers long out of business, often contain information found nowhere else.
 While concentrating on Cape Vincent, they certainly do not observe the township lines.
 The museum has a fine display of artifacts showing the uniquely French heritage of Cape Vincent.

 Most Jefferson County genealogy must be done at the town level.
 That is where birth, death, and marriage records are held.
-At present, all but two towns have town historians, who are prohibited by law to research genealogy; that is, they may not prepare pedigree charts or family group sheets and such specialized documents.
+At present, all but two towns have town historians.
+These people are prohibited by law to research genealogy; that is, they may not prepare pedigree charts or family group sheets and such specialized documents.
 On the other hand, it is their mandate to supply historical information about the town and its residents, and they are generally willing and gracious about providing general family information.
 In cooperation with the Jefferson County Genealogical Society's research committee, each town page will soon list all research facilities found within its borders.

 TOWN AND VILLAGE CLERKS

 Town and village clerks are required by law to charge for providing records.
 The charges are set by government, and are not subject to bargaining.
 If you have the time and opportunity to search in person, that is by far the best way to obtain the most information, but you will still be forbidden to touch the records.
 The law also dictates which records may be accessed, and Jefferson county has little official recorded history prior to 1890.
 Dates vary with the town and village, and the number of fires in town offices.
 Clerks will provide copies of documents by mail.
 To save yourself frustration, and to save the clerks needless work, observe the privacy protection law which prevents them from issuing most information about citizens until 75 years after the death of the individual.
 In other words, do not expect to obtain birth, death, or marriage records of living persons, or of those who are recently deceased.
-Town clerks, and for the city of Watertown, the city clerk, Donna Dutton (315)785-7780; 245 Washington Street; Watertown, NY 13601 are the only sources for vital statistics.
-You must know the place where the event occurred in order to find birth, marriage and death certificates.
-Addresses are provided under each town and also on the ADDRESS page.

 THE COUNTY BUILDINGS

 The local name for the complex housing Jefferson County's legal and other records, found on Arsenal Street in Watertown, just off Public Square, is The County Buildings.
 Here the public has free access to deeds, mortgages, census books and other such legal records.
 A partial listing may be found on the website.
 We find the civil servants polite and helpful, but a word to the wise here: politeness breeds politeness.
 Please, thank you, and a smile can truly work magic, and can inspire a tired clerk to go that extra mile for the records neither of you knew existed.
 Wills are found on another floor in the same building.
 Rarely, one finds a will inexplicably tucked in with the deeds, so it is prudent to look at both sets of documents.
 Copies of deeds and wills, as well as other documents, are available.
 Again, the fees are fixed, and allow no bargaining.
-They are generally set at about a dollar a sheet.

 LOCAL LIBRARIES